• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 details of death

-Before the World War I while studying at a gymnasium in Tarnów drafted into Austrian Army.
+Before World War I, while studying at a gymnasium in Tarnów, drafted prob. into the German Imperial Army.
+Deserted and emigrated to the USA.

 Next Polish plebiscite activist in Upper Silesia, in Mikołów region among others.